piliwilliam0306/ROS-Matlab-bridge/README.md

+## What is ROS
+      ● ROS provides libraries and tools to help developers create robot applications.
+      ● It provides hardware abstraction, device drivers, libraries, visualizers, message-passing, etc.
+      ● ROS is licensed under an open source, BSD license.

 ## ROSMASTER
       The ROS Master provides naming and registration services to the rest of the nodes in the ROS system.
       It tracks publishers and subscribers to topics.